Mortgage With Tax Lien And Judgments Lending Guidelines

 This BLOG On Mortgage With Tax Lien And Judgments Lending Guidelines Was UPDATED And PUBLISHED On January 30th, 2020

-Having a tax lien on credit record is probably one of the worst hurdles a home buyer can have when it comes to applying for a mortgage.
+Having a tax lien on credit record is probably one of the worst hurdles home buyers can face when it comes to applying for a mortgage.

-- The tax liens normally cannot be discharged in a bankruptcy and has no statute of limitations.
+- The tax liens normally cannot be discharged in a bankruptcy and have no statute of limitations

-Home buyers can qualify for mortgage with tax lien if they do the following:
+Homebuyers can qualify for a mortgage with tax lien if they do the following:

-- First option is to pay off the tax lien during or at closing of the home loan.
+- The first option is to pay off the tax lien during or at the closing of the home loan

-- Second option is to negotiate with the IRS an Offer in Compromise and do a final settlement.
+- The second option is to negotiate with the IRS an Offer in Compromise and do a final settlement

-- An IRS Offer In Compromise is an offer from the IRS on a reduced amount to be paid by the taxpayer to settle the outstanding tax obligations.
+- An IRS Offer In Compromise is an offer from the IRS on a reduced amount to settle outstanding tax obligations

-- Third option is written payment agreement with the IRS.
+- The third option is a written payment agreement with the IRS

-- Borrower needs at least three month payment history to the IRS.
+- The borrower needs at least three-month payment history to the IRS

-- Borrower needs to provide three month’s worth of canceled checks or three months bank statements.
+The borrower needs to provide three month’s worth of canceled checks or three months of bank statements.

 How Do Mortgage Underwriters View Tax Liens?

-Borrowers can qualify for mortgage with tax lien under the following circumstances:
+Borrowers can qualify for a mortgage with tax lien under the following circumstances:

-- Have the back taxes paid prior to or at closing and have the title agent record the tax lien release.
+Have the back taxes paid prior to or at closing:

-Have a written payment agreement with the IRS and have three months of payment seasoning.
+Have a written payment agreement with the IRS:

 Tips On How To Qualify For Mortgage With Tax Lien